Cold email mistakes to avoid if you wanna get more replies

 • there's only one CTA that isn’t asking for too much commitment

-• it's clearly communicated the action that the prospect needs to take to get the value
+• it clearly communicates the action that the prospect needs to take to get the value

 If they aren’t interested in a meeting with you, sending additional links to booking a meeting won’t change their mind.
 The key is to make it simple.
 If you want them to accept the value proposal, you need to make their next step clear.